solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 To finish the logic off, we will execute the transfer, this time we will have to transfer the funds in a different way.
-Because we are transferring from an account that also holds data we cannot use the `system_program::transfer` method like before.
-If we try to, the instruction will fail to execute with the following error.
+Because we are transferring from an account that also holds data we cannot use the `system_program::transfer` method like before.If we try, the instruction will fail with the following error.

 ```zsh
 'Transfer: `from` must not carry data'